 From the pictures, we can see the similarities between zenkutsu dachi and kettlebell swing.
 Building a strong posterior chain (hamstrings and glutes) will help you to have a faster and efficient transition while moving is zenkutsu dachi.
 And the benefits are not limited only to this stance.
 Jumping high, having explosive gyaku zuki or mawashi Geri, or maybe just making a fast side move, all depend on your ability to produce power using your posterior chain muscles.

 When talking about KB swing, we must mention the one arm KB Swing.
 The movement methodology is the same as the one of regular KB swing.
-However, there is an additional component that makes this movement more challenging.
-Rotation and lack of stability.
+However, there is an additional component, such as rotation and lack of stability, that makes this movement more challenging.
 This is a unilateral movement where one side is more active than the other one.
-Or more precisely, one side is responsible for the action and the other side for keeping the body in a stable position.
+Or more precisely, one side is responsible for the action and the other one for keeping the body in a stable position.
 Sound familiar?
 In karate, there is rarely a bilateral movement, an element where we use both sides simultaneously.
 There is always one side executing the punch or the kick, and the other one makes sure that the body is in balance.
 So here is another reason to introduce this exercise into your training routine.

 Turkish Get Up (TGU).
 What this funny name exercise has in common with karate?